graalvm/workshops/vscode-tools-for-micronaut/README.md

 # ![Lab Flask](../images/lab-flask.png) VS Code Tools for Micronaut

 In this lab we will introduce you to the Micronaut&reg; tooling available within VS Code.
-This tooling is very feature rich and makes building and working with Micronaut applciations easy.
+This tooling is very feature-rich and makes building and working with Micronaut applications easy.
 Let's get started.

 **Estimated lab time: 90 minutes**